williamfedele/OP55NO1/README.md

 The final phase generates code that be executed by the provided MOON processor.
 The AST is traversed once more, this time to generate moon code as constructs are processed.

 This was implemented as label-based instead of stack-based for simplicity, though there are a few limitations created.
 The most obvious being the inability to have repeated variable names in the source file.

+Compile the moon.c file.
+Execution of the .moon output file from the compiler must be ran with the util.m library file provided in moon/samples.
+This library file is used for printing integers to stdout.

+Ex: ```./moon bubblesort.moon util.m```